Diffuse relaxation approximation in a heated Fermi system: Conclusions

 \section{Conclusions}

 In this paper, we calculate the two-particle relaxation time of multipole collective excitations in the heated Fermi system within the framework of the diffusion approximation of the quantum kinetic theory.
-The two-particle relaxation time is determined by the second moment in momentum space of the collision integral, which in the diffusion approximation is expressed in terms of the kinetic diffusion and mobility coefficients.
+The two-particle relaxation time is determined by the second moment in momentum space of the collision integral, which in the diffusion approximation is expressed in terms of the kinetic diffusion and drift coefficients.
 In previous studies, these values have been approximated by constant coefficients and rough estimates have been made.

-In our study, we use our earlier general expression for the diffusion coefficient in momentum space and calculate the second moment of the collision integral in the general case of the momentum-dependent kinetic diffusion and mobility coefficients.
+In our study, we use our earlier general expression for the diffusion coefficient in momentum space and calculate the second moment of the collision integral in the general case of the momentum-dependent kinetic diffusion and drift coefficients.
 The obtained expression of the two-particle relaxation time depends on the temperature $T$.
 In the case of low temperatures $T\ll \varepsilon_F$ the expression for the two-particle relaxation time transforms into the expression in the approximation of constant coefficients \cite{KoLu.UPJ.2014}.
-Thus, the approximation of constant diffusion and mobility coefficients does not exclude their temperature dependence.
+Thus, the approximation of constant diffusion and drift coefficients does not exclude their temperature dependence.

 To exclude from the analysis the Fermi surface distortion multipolarity $l$, the renormalized relaxation time $l(l+1)\tau_l$ is considered.
 Numerical calculations have shown that in the low-temperature region, with an increase in $ T $, the value of $l(l+1)\tau_l$ decreases inversely quadratically $\sim T^{-2}$.
 At high temperatures, the quadratic dependence becomes close to linear.
-The calculation of $l(l+1)\tau_l$ in the low-temperature approximation (\ref{taulf}) demonstrates a practical coincidence with the exact result (\ref{taul1}).
-The difference between both types of calculations appears approximately somewhere after $\sim 3$ MeV.
+The calculation of $l(l+1)\tau_l$ in the low-temperature approximation (\ref{taulf}) is almost coincident with the exact result (\ref{taul1}) up to $\sim 3$ MeV, where differences start to appear.
+Due to the multipole deformation of the Fermi surface, even at zero temperature, there is the relaxation of the collective motion of nucleons in the nucleus and the corresponding renormalized relaxation time $l(l+1)\tau_l$ has a finite value, which in our case is approximately equal to $3.77\cdot 10^{-21}$ s.

 Since the expression for the transport diffusion coefficient (\ref{dp8x}) does not take into account the memory effects their manifestation requires further study.